lpietan/GenoMLizer/README.md

    input.csv                  -      Input CSV file
    output.csv                 -      Output CSV file
    bpRegion                   -      Integer value (recommended value 25000).
 This sets the bin size in base pairs for variants to be binned into regions if the variants do not have a gene symbol annotation.
    correction                 -      'NC', 'SFC', or 'DC'.
-'NC' performs no correction and transforms variant variable as they are.
-SFC' performs a sample allele frequency correction,
+'NC' performs no correction
-   correction_threshold       -      Numeric value between 0 and 1 (recommended value 0.5). sets the number of variables to include in the
+                                     and transforms variant variable as they are.
+'SFC' performs a sample allele frequency correction.
+If a variable in the training set has a greater amount of samples with alternative alleles than the correction_threshold, the 0/1 encoding of the variable is swapped (0's to 1's and 1's to 0's) before adding to the gene variable.
+Same action for CADD variables.
+'DC' performs a directional correction.
+If correction_threshold       -      Numeric value between 0 and 1 (recommended value 0.5).
+Sets correction threshold.

 ```